coreybutler/coreybutler/README.md

 I cofounded/co-organize [Bleeding Edge Web](https://edgeatx.org), speak at conferences, answer tech questions on [Quora](https://www.quora.com/profile/Corey-Butler), and spend WAY too much time on Github.
 Aside from here, you can find my other OSS projects [@metadoc](https://github.com/metadoc), [@author](https://github.com/author), [@butlerlogic](https://github.com/butlerlogic), and [@ngnjs](https://github.com/ngnjs).

-Most of my tech career has been in consulting, with an emphasis on data warehousing/business intelligence, systems engineering, and workforce development.
-Over the years I've had the pleasure of working with Abbott Labs, Amazon, Atlassian, Baxter, Constant Contact, Discover Card, GlaxoSmithkline, RR Donnelley, Sencha, and hundreds of others.
-The exposure to such variety shaped my perspective on software development, ultimately resulting in a passion for developer experience and the study of career progression.
-You'll see this influence in much of my OSS work.
 <!--
 **coreybutler/coreybutler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.